Welcome to the end of your spiritual search …

 3. Be sincere and committed to a mature spiritual practice

 Your spiritual practice won’t “earn” you awakening or self-realization of your True Nature, but it will help to make the garden of your being fertile (if that makes sense).
 As Bonnie Glass-Coffin Ph.D. and don OscarMiro-Quesada write:

 For it is difficult to remain awake to our true nature, even after we have glimpsed it.
 The ego fights mightily against our enlightenment.
 That is why spiritual practice is so important.

-This is why practices such as meditation and inner work are so vital.
+This is why practices such as meditation, inner work, and soul work are so vital.
 They help to make internal (and external) space, undo inner knots and contractions, and relax our inner selves.
 They help us to experience spiritual maturity.